AnisBetehi/AnisBetehi/README.md

 - 👋 Hi, I’m @AnisBetehi
-- 👀 I’m interested in coding, specificaly Web Development
+- 👀 I’m interested in coding, specifically Web Development
 - 🌱 I’m currently learning React JS on a deeper level
 - 💞️ I’m looking to collaborate on all sorts of web projects
 - 📫 How to reach me ...